tboy44wiz/Hepaloop-Mobile/README.md

 # hepaloop

-A medical application done for the urpose of monitoring diabetic and and highpatensive screens.patients by their indivual screens.doctors.
+A medical application done for the urpose of monitoring diabetic and and highpatensive patients by their indivual doctors.

 ## Getting Started